waiting for the happy ending

 Lost among the newfound acres of pillows and blankets I would actually listen for the toilet and when it began running I would take some solace in the sound.

 I would let it run all night.

 This went on for awhile, until the drought.

-I live next to a large lake surrounded by wetlands and I spend a lot of time just wandering the trails and poking underneath the rocks looking for damp and wiggly things.
+I live next to a large lake surrounded by wetlands and I spent a lot of time just wandering on the trails and poking underneath the rocks looking for damp and wiggly things.
 Always have, ever since I was a kid I’ve loved stuff like that.
 So when the drought took hold I started to feel guilty about the water I was wasting.
 I felt selfish and self-absorbed.
 Eventually the drought got so bad that the lake started to shrink and the creeks that crisscrossed the wetlands started to dry up.
-Feeling partly responsible I would head out in the morning and spend the day rescuing fish and frogs caught in shallow spots that were drying up.
+Feeling partly responsible I would head out in the morning and spend the days rescuing fish and frogs that were caught in shallow spots that were drying up.
 Sometimes I would come upon a fish lying on its side, the water gone, gasping and flopping.
 That’s how I felt some nights alone in my bed.
 During the day it was fine, I didn’t miss her, but at night I felt like I was waiting for someone with a bucket to come scoop me up and take me somewhere I could get a breath.

 Things got harder.
 The drought got worse and so did the nights alone.
 I tried my best to save all the frogs and salamanders.
 I tried my best to make it through the long nights that were getting longer.

 I would lie on my bed and watch the clock and by midnight I would count to at least a hundred before a minute would pass.
 By 2 a.m.
 I could count to five hundred and the clock would sit frozen.
 I would get up and go downstairs and get a glass of milk and come back up and it would still be showing the same time.
 The only thing that would help is if I kept flushing the toilet until it kept running.
 Then the clock would start up again.